-We now offer a one-on-one program of yoga for the management of clients with Post Traumatic Stress Disorders (PTSD), including trauma ascribed to warfare, spousal abuse, sexual abuse, automobile accidents, or natural disasters.
-This form of yoga is an evidence-based, adjunctive clinical treatment for complex trauma or traditional treatment-resistant PTSD.
+We now offer a one-on-one program of yoga for the management of clients with Post Traumatic Stress Disorders (PTSD) and Complex Traumatic Stress Disorders (C-PTSD).
+These include trauma ascribed to warfare experiences, spousal abuse, sexual abuse, automobile accidents, or natural disasters.

-The program is derived from the work of David Emerson E-RYT and Bessell van der Kolk, MD at the Trauma Center at JRI, as well as the Mindfulness-Based Stress Reduction program developed by Jon Kabat-Zinn, Ph.D., at the Center for Mindfulness at the University of Massachusetts Medical School, where Dr. Casellas trained in Mindfulness in Medicine.
+van der Kolk, MD, at the Trauma Center at JRI, as well as the Mindfulness-Based Stress Reduction program developed by Jon Kabat-Zinn, Ph.D., at the Center for Mindfulness at the University of Massachusetts Medical School, where Dr. Casellas trained in Mindfulness in Medicine.

 TO PARTICIPATE IN THIS PROGRAM, THE CLIENT MUST BE IN THERAPY, UNDER A LICENSED THERAPIST.
 THERE IS NO CHARGE FOR THE FIRST SESSION, WHICH WILL CONSISTS OF A CONSULT WITH THE CLIENT AND HIS/HER THERAPIST TO DETERMINE ELIGIBILITY.

-No prior experience with yoga or meditation is required to enroll in this program.
+No prior experience with yoga for PTSD or meditation is required to enroll in this program.